 1. Description.
-Furnish, install, maintain, and remove Weighted Sediment Tubes as shown on plans or as directed.
+Furnish, install, maintain, and remove Erosion Eels[TM] as shown on plans or as directed.

-2. Materials
+2. Materials.

-- a) Tube Weight.
-Weighted Sediment Tubes shall have a dry unit weight of 15.5 lbs. /ft. length (+/15%). - b) Core Material.
-Weighted Sediment Tubes shall consist of core, internal filter materials comprised of the following mixture: - i.
-Mixture Specification- A filter mixture comprised of 100% recycled shredded rubber.
-The material shall be derived from recycled tires and shall be shredded to produce a maximum particle size of 2-inches (+/-25%).

-c) Containment Geotextile Material.

-- i.
-Material- The containment material for the filter core particles shall be a woven, polypropylene monofilament geotextile with UV-stabilizers and inert to biological decay and chemically resistant to naturally occurring chemicals, alkalis, and acids. - d) Size.
-Weighted Tubes shall be produced with a nominal diameter of 9.5 inches (+/-5%) and standard length of 10 feet (+/-10%). - e) Handles.
-Four handles required (1.25 inch x 15 inch (7.5 inches looped) handle) per 10 ft. tube length spaced 32 inches apart with initial handles placed 12 inches from the ends of the tubes.
-Handles shall be stitched with black nylon with 7 stiches per inch. - f) Material Strength Properties 350 x 200 lbs. grab tensile strength (ASTM D 4632); 800 lbs.
-CBR puncture strength (ASTM D 6241); 100 x 70 lbs. trap tear (ASTM D 4533).
-Minimum fabric permittivity shall be equal to or greater than 0.5/sec per ASTM D 4491.
-Minimum strength retained relative to UV exposure shall be 90% when tested per ASTM D 4355 for 500 hours. - 3.
+- 1. Core Material.
+Erosion EelsTM shall consist of core, internal filter materials comprised of one of two mixtures: - I. Mixture Specification 1.0.
+A filter mixture comprised of 100% shredded rubber that has been washed and processed to remove most, if not all, metal components.
+The material shall be derived from recycled tires and shall be shredded to produce a maximum particle size of +/- 3/4 inch. - II.
+Mixture Specification 2.0.
+A filter mixture comprised of 100% shredded rubber that has been washed and processed to remove most, if not all, metal components.
+The material shall be derived from recycled tires and shall be shredded to produce a maximum particle size of +/-2-inches. - 2.
+Containment Material.
+The containment material for the filter core particles shall be a woven, polypropylene geotextile with UV-stabilizers and inert to biological decay and chemically resistant to naturally occurring chemicals, alkalis, and acids.
+Minimum fabric permeability shall be equal to or greater than 0.05 cm/sec per ASTM D 4491.
+Minimum strength retained relative to UV exposure shall be 70% when tested per ASTM D 4355 for 500 hours. - 3.
+Size.
+Erosion EelsTM shall be produced with a nominal diameter of +/-9.5 inches and +/-20 inches and standard nominal lengths of +/-4.5 feet and +/-10 feet. - 3.
 Construction.
-Install Weighted Sediment Tubes near the downstream perimeter of a disturbed area to intercept sediment from sheet flow.
-Install, align, and locate the Weighted Sediment Tubes as specified below.

-- A. Stabilizing/Securing.
-Secure Weighted Sediment Tubes in a method adequate to prevent displacement as a result of normal rain events and such that flow is not allowed under the bags. - B. Maintenance.
-Inspect and maintain the Weighted Sediment Tubes in good condition.
+Install Erosion EelsTM near the downstream perimeter of a disturbed area to intercept sediment from sheet flow.
+Incorporate the Erosion EelsTM into the erosion control measures used to the control sediment on construction sites.
+Install, align, and locate the Erosion EelsTM as specified below, as shown on the plans, as direction. - A. Stabilizing/Securing.
+Secure Erosion Eels[TM] in a method adequate to prevent displacement as a result of normal rain events and such that flow is not allowed under the bags. - B. Maintenance.
+Inspect and maintain the Erosion EelsTM in good condition.
 Maintain the integrity of the control, including keeping the bags free of accumulated silt, debris, etc., until permanent erosion control features are in place, or the disturbed area has been adequately stabilized.
 Stabilize the areas damaged by the removal process using appropriate methods as approved.
-Repair or replace damaged Weighted Sediment Tubes as required and as directed.
-Temporarily remove and replace Weighted Sediment Tubes as required to facilitate work.
-Remove sediment and debris when accumulation reaches 50% of the storage height behind the single or stacked tube arrangement.
-Dispose of sediment and debris at an approved site in a manner that will not contribute to additional siltation. - C. Removal.
-Remove and reuse Weighted Sediment Tubes when directed. - 4.
+Repair or replace damaged Erosion EelsTM as required and as directed.
+Temporarily remove and replace Erosion EelsTM as required to facilitate work.
+Remove sediment and debris when accumulation affects the performance of the devices, after a rain, and when directed.
+Dispose of sediment and debris at an approved site in a manner that will not contribute to additional siltation.

+- C. Removal.
+Remove and reuse Erosion Eels[TM] when directed. - 4.
 Measurement.
-This item will be measured by the linear foot along the centerline of the top of the control bags. - 5.
-Payment.
-The work performed and materials furnished in accordance with this item and measured as provided under "Measurement" will be paid for a the unit price bid for "Weighted Sediment Tube" of the size specified.
-This price is full compensation for furnishing, placing, maintaining, temporarily removing and replacing as required to facilitate construction operations, and removing of the bags and for all other materials, labor, tools, equipment, and incidentals.
+This item will be measured by the linear foot along the centerline of the top of the control bags.